• Which supplement should I choose ?

-Most medicinal mushrooms were found to have the biggest concentration of bioactives in either the fruiting body or the mycelia, so for most products combining these has no added benefit, although it does indeed sound very ‘complete’ to a layman.
-It is just marketing.
+Most medicinal mushrooms were found to have the biggest concentration of bioactives in either the fruiting body or the mycelia, so for most products combining these has no added benefit, although it does indeed sound very ‘complete’ to an ignorant layman.
+It is just marketing talk.
 Below we give some examples, to illustrate our point.

 Natural Cordyceps.
 The black ‘branch’ on the left is the fruiting body, and the caterpillar is filled with mycelia – only the skin is left.

-Reishi, on the other hand is exactly the opposite: Reishi’s characteristic bioactives (the ganoderic acids and other triterpenes) only start developing when the mycelia are about to form a fruiting body (once a year) and are mainly found in the fruiting body.
+Reishi, on the other hand is exactly the opposite: Reishi’s marker compounds (the ganoderic acids and other triterpenes) only start developing when the mycelia are about to form a fruiting body (once a year) and are mainly found in the fruiting body.